starcoinorg/starcoin/vm/stdlib/modules/doc/Errors.md

 <a name="0x1_Errors_NOT_PUBLISHED"></a>

 A resource is required but not published.
-Example: access to non-existing AccountLimits resource.
+Example: access to non-existing resource.

 <pre><code><b>const</b> <a href="Errors.md#0x1_Errors_NOT_PUBLISHED">NOT_PUBLISHED</a>: u8 = 5;